-In 2009 a successful attempt to amend LD125 was made using Legislative Document 20.
+In 2009 a successful attempt to amend LD125 was made using LD20.
 The newly amended law required insurance companies to cover the cost of prosthetic devices containing microprocessors.
 As part of the legislative process, the Maine State Legislature commissioned the Maine Insurance Fairness Study to study the difference in coverage costs that would result from the passage of LD20.
 The study found the cost to be minimal based on a per member per month basis.
 Governor Baldacci signed LD 20 into law on April 5th, 2010.

-Currently, the Democratic Party controls both chambers of the State Legislature and the Office of the Governor.
+The Democratic Party controls both chambers of the State Legislature and the Office of the Governor.

 Maine’s State Legislature works on a two year cycle.
 Session runs from January until July in the first year and from January until May in the second.